byorgey/blog/posts/2026/04/26/FTA.lagda.md

 absurd ()
 ```

-We can then define negation as an implication to `⊥`.
+We can now define negation as an implication to `⊥`.

 ```agda
 ¬ : Set → Set